-In 2021, pursuant to this authority, the Compensation Committee engaged Radford, a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
-The nature and scope of the services provided to the Compensation Committee by Radford in 2021 were as follows:
+In 2022, pursuant to this authority, the Compensation Committee engaged Compensia, a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
+The nature and scope of the services provided to the Compensation Committee by Compensia in 2022 were as follows:

-· developed and subsequently updated the compensation peer group;

-- provided advice with respect to compensation best practices and market trends for executive officers and members of our Board; - conducted an analysis of the levels of overall compensation and each element of compensation for of our executive officers and non-executive employees; - · conducted an analysis of the levels of overall compensation and each element of compensation for the members of our Board; and - provided ad hoc advice and support throughout the year.
+- developed and subsequently updated the compensation peer group; - provided advice with respect to compensation best practices and market trends for executive officers and members of our Board; - conducted an analysis of the levels of overall compensation and each element of compensation for of our executive officers and non-executive employees; - · conducted an analysis of the levels of overall compensation and each element of compensation for the members of our Board; and - provided ad hoc advice and support throughout the year.

-Representatives of Radford attended meetings of the Compensation Committee as requested and also communicated with the Compensation Committee outside of meetings.
-Radford reported to the Compensation Committee rather than to management, although Radford was permitted to meet with members of management, including our CEO and members of our executive compensation staff, for purposes of gathering information on proposals that management may make to the Compensation Committee.
-During 2021, Radford met with various executive officers to collect data and obtain management's perspective on various executive compensation proposals.
+Representatives of Compensia attended meetings of the Compensation Committee as requested and also communicated with the Compensation Committee outside of meetings.
+Compensia reported to the Compensation Committee rather than to management, although Compensia was permitted to meet with members of management, including our CEO and members of our executive compensation staff, for purposes of gathering information on proposals that management may make to the Compensation Committee.
+During 2022, Compensia met with various executive officers to collect data and obtain management's perspective on various executive compensation proposals.

-In 2022, the Company engaged Compensia to become its compensation consultant for 2022 and beyond.
-Neither Radford nor Compensia has provided any other services to us nor received any compensation other than with respect to the services described above.
+Compensia has not provided any other services to us nor received any compensation other than with respect to the services described above.

-The Compensation Committee has assessed the independence of Radford and Compensia taking into account, among other things, the various factors as set forth in Exchange Act Rule 10C-1 and the enhanced independence standards and factors set forth in the applicable Nasdaq listing standards, and has concluded that its relationship with Radford and Compensia and the work of both Radford and Compensia on behalf of the Compensation Committee has not raised any conflict of interest.
+The Compensation Committee has assessed the independence of Compensia taking into account, among other things, the various factors as set forth in Exchange Act Rule 10C-1 and the enhanced independence standards and factors set forth in the applicable Nasdaq listing standards, and has concluded that its relationship with Compensia and the work of Compensia on behalf of the Compensation Committee has not raised any conflict of interest.